hackclub/blot/GET_A_BLOT.md

 - Click "Create Pull Request"
 - Name your pull request with the name of your directory (`{yourArtworkName}-{yourName}`)
 - In the body, describe your artwork and your experience coding
+- Please add an image of your artwork to the pull request.
 - Click "Create Pull Request"

 Your PR will be reviewed by people in the BLOT community.
 We aren't evaluating it based on style